guaix-ucm/rgbloom/README.md

 - Step 2: initial RGB magnitude estimation using the polynomial transformations given in Eqs.
 (2)-(4) of [Cardiel et al. (2021b)](#2).
-  These values are only provided for objects that do not belong to the 200M sample.
+  These values are only provided for objects in the field of view that do not belong to the 200M sample.

-- Step 3: downloading of the RGB magnitud estimates corresponding to the 200M sample objects within the HEALPIx level-8 tables enclosing the region of the sky defined in the initial cone search.
+- Step 3: downloading of the RGB magnitude estimates corresponding to the 200M sample objects within the HEALPIx level-8 tables enclosing the region of the sky defined in the initial cone search.

-- Step 4: cross-matching between DR3 and 200M sample to identify objects
+- Step 4: cross-matching between the DR3 and 200M subsamples to identify objects
-  with RGB estimates from the low resolution *Gaia* DR3 spectra.
+  with RGB estimates derived from the low resolution *Gaia* DR3 spectra.

 - Step 5: generation of the output files.
 Two files (in CSV format) are
   generated: